Unsurpassed by any speaker, at any price, and the only speaker to be given an A+ Rating. (J.Peter Moncreif.

 Rec. min. power: 20 Watts R.M.S per Channel

 The above specifications show why these speakers are capable of such extraordinary transient performance and yet reveal such intimate detail in the music.
 This fidelity is possible due to the fine tolerances and light weight of the driver cones and voice coils and the massive motor assemblies which rigidly control their movement.
-These are the same motor assembly, cones and basket as the bass drivers used in the GM Labs Grand Utopia, and the Wilson Audio Grand Slams.
+These are the same motor assembly, cones and basket as the bass drivers used in the Wilson Audio Wamms.
+The midrange is also the same as used in the Wamms.

-The Grand Monument Reference features heavy lead lining to all exterior surfaces.
+The Grand Monument features heavy lead lining to all exterior surfaces.
 The same heavy bracing is used, but all areas between the bracing are covered by a unique sandwich lining.
 Heavy acoustic felt is used to separate the heavy lead sheet from the cabinetry.
 A further layer of heavy acoustic felt is placed over the lead and the entire sandwich is stapled to the walls of the cabinet.
 This result is what is effectively a box within a box.
 Wrapping the outside of the speaker is similar to knocking on a brick.
 This totally inert cabinet construction results in the ultimate sound reproduction.

 The Warranty on all Osborn Loudspeakers is 5 years for parts and Labour.